-Unfortunately, our commissary didn’t have any Israeli or pearl couscous, which cooks differently from the instant stuff you find in most grocery store (and is different still from traditional couscous that is steam cooked); this was the beginning of my troubles with the recipe.
-I decided to use instant couscous and ,while finishing my shopping, resolved to add it in the last few minutes of cooking.
+Unfortunately, our commissary didn’t have any Israeli or pearl couscous, which cooks differently from the instant stuff you find in most grocery store (and is different still from traditional couscous that is steam-cooked); this was the beginning of my troubles with the recipe.
+While I was purchasing the ingredients, I decided to use instant couscous and resolved to add it in the last few minutes of cooking.
 Unfortunately, my pregnancy brain kicked in a few days later when I was cooking and I followed the instructions for the Israeli couscous.
 That meant my couscous didn’t toast but burned to the bottom of my skillet.
 It was also ready well before the chicken thighs were actually cooked.
-On top of that, our TV wasn’t working properly, so my two-year-old son was whining because he couldn’t watch his new favorite cartoon while I made dinner (our usual sanity-saving ritual).
+On top of that, our TV wasn’t working properly, so my two-year-old son was whining because he couldn’t watch his new favorite cartoon while I made dinner.

-That said, I’d like to try this recipe again with either the proper couscous or a fully functioning brain that will remind me about the tweaks I need to make when substuting ingredients.
-Hopefully my fiasco (or any of your own) doesn’t keep you from trying a tasty new recipe this week!
+That said, I’d like to try this recipe again with either the proper couscous or a fully functioning brain that will remind me about the tweaks I need to make when substituting ingredients.
+Hopefully my fiasco (or one of your own) doesn’t keep you from trying a tasty new recipe this week!

 The recipe has a nice mix of flavors with the apples, onions, kielbasa, and honey mustard sauce.
 The only modification I made was to replace the shredded Gouda with an Italian cheese blend in the hopes of making this more husband friendly… and it worked.
-After 2 bites, my husband said that if I want to make homemade macaroni and cheese, I should use this recipe without the apple and sausage.
-The texture was much less creamy and had a delightfully crunchy layer of cheese on top.
+After two bites, my husband said that if I want to make homemade macaroni and cheese, I should use this recipe without the apple and sausage.
+The texture was less rich and creamy than most mac ‘n’ cheese dishes and had a delightfully crunchy layer of cheese on top.
 In fact, the bites just under that crust were the best of the bunch.

 Interestingly, this was presented by the magazine as a side-dish, but with the kielbasa and cheese, it was hearty enough to be a main dish.
 I served it with green beans and apple slices.
 My son was a little unsure of the new tastes, but he ate without fighting, so I consider that a win.
 We will definitely be eating this in our household again soon!

-It’s not Tuesday, or a new recipe, but my 2 year old and I had fun making these this morning.
+It’s not Tuesday, or a new recipe, but my two-year-old and I had fun making these this morning.
 I’m still trying to use left-over chocolate chips from Christmas baking and I remembered having fun making chocolate-dipped pretzles with my mom as a kid.
-We did have to swap spinkles when someone sneezed right into the plate of sprinkles (good thing he’s cute), but the making of this treat went without mishap.
+We did have to swap out some toppings when Vincent sneezed right into the plate of sprinkles (good thing he’s cute), but the making of this treat went without further mishap.

 As promised, I’m doing another citrus recipe this week — this time, a grapefruit marmalade.
 I love grapefruit and grapefruit juice.
 The bright flavor really refreshes at this normally gray time of year.
 The acidity also feels cleansing after the holiday indulgences in December.
 Needless to say, finding the recipe in the January 2017 Family Circle magazine motivated me to pick up a few small Mason jars and head into the kitchen.
 This is the first jelly or jam I’ve made since my Grandma Jean and I attempted sugar-free peach jam when I was eleven.
 I had been diabetic for about a year and she invited me to come help her make the jam.
 We spent all afternoon in the steamy kitchen and followed the recipe exactly only to end up with jars of slimy, bitter, inedible goop.
 Artificial sweeteners have come a long way in the past 20 years, but those of the time were not meant to be cooked, as my grandma learned after calling the sweetener company in question.
 Although it wasn’t specified in the recipe, only their liquid version would have given the desired results.
 Needless to say, that awful experience (no, really… it was so bad that Grandma drew little skulls and crossbones on each lid before disposing of them), I haven’t done much jelly making, and I felt a little nervous about trying this recipe.